0-Sacha/bazel-arm/README.md

 #

-Bazel module for using an hermetic arm-none-eabi toolchain
+Bazel module for using an hermetic arm toolchain.
+Currently only arm-none-eabi is support with latest version is 13.2.1